 9. Double-check the facts

-While you are writing, you may allow yourself to skip searching for full details on papers, cross-references or other information that you cite, because doing so would interrupt the flow of writing.
-At the editing phase, you can no longer ignore these facts.
+While you are writing, you may allow yourself to skip fact checking.
+Fact checks can interrupt the flow of your writing.
+However, in the editing phase, you can no longer ignore these.

 Check and double-check all sources, facts and information you have used.
 There is nothing worse than losing your reputation with the reader by presenting badly researched facts.

 10. Edit illustrations